 |

 We've been very busy on other things recently but work hasn't completely stopped on CheepShot 3.0.
-The Harbor Freight motors seem vulnerable to shock
+The Harbor Freight motors seem vulnerable to shock damage as we

-damage as we discovered at RCRAII so I am designing a shock absorbing motor mount design to hopefully much reduce this problem.
-The mounts are designed so that large loads will cause small
+discovered at RCRAII so I am designing a shock absorbing motor mount design to hopefully much reduce this problem.
+The mounts are designed so that large loads will cause small movements of the motors

-movements of the motors rather than be transmitted right to the magnets etc. inside them.
-The motor mounts are also designed so that they can fit either the smaller Handiworks type motors
+rather than be transmitted right to the magnets etc. inside them.
+The motor mounts are also designed so that they can fit either the smaller Handiworks type motors or the bigger ones from Harbor

 |